Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Keys/Keys.md

 ```
 tessera -keygen -filename /path/to/key1,/path/to/key2
 ```
-This command will require interactive input for passwords.

 To generate an unlocked key, the following can be used to tell Tessera to not expect any input: